MSRConnections/Azure-training-course/Content/Data Lake/Azure Data Lake HOL.md

 1. Assuming you are using the Azure Pass subscription provided to you for these labs, execute the following command to ensure that Azure Pass is the active subscription (the subscription that will be charged against) for operations performed with the CLI:

 	```
-	azure account set "Azure Pass"
+	az account set --subscription
 	```

 1. Now execute the following commands to create a Data Lake catalog credential used to authenticate when executing federated queries.
-Substitute your Data Lake Analytics account name for *analytics_account_name* and your database server name (the one specified in Step 11 of this exercise) for *database_server_name*:
+Substitute your Data Lake Analytics account name for *analytics_account_name*, your database server name (the one specified in Step 11 of this exercise) for *database_server_name* and *dbPassword* for the SQL server password ("Azure4Research!") you specified in Step 11:

     <pre>
-	azure config mode arm
-	azure datalake analytics catalog credential create <i>analytics_account_name</i> UserIntegration tcp://<i>database_server_name</i>.database.windows.net FederatedCredential azureuser</pre>
+	az dla catalog credential create --account <i>analytics_account_name</i> --database-name UserIntegration --user-name azureuser --uri tcp://<i>database_server_name</i>.database.windows.net --credential-name FederatedCredential --password <i>dbPassword</i>

-	When prompted for a password, enter the SQL server password ("Azure4Research!") you specified in Step 11.

 1. Return to your Data Lake Analytics account in the Azure Portal.
 Then click **+ New Job** and execute the following query: